DroneDB/docs/docs/overview.md

 ### For Sharing

-You have lots of data:
+If you have some aerial data:
  - Images
  - Videos
  - Orthophotos